Fear of traveling is not a covered reason to cancel your trip under a standard travel insurance policy.

 Cancel For Any Reason is only available within 14-30 days of your initial deposit or booking for your trip.
 This upgrade significantly increases the cost of a policy, and it requires you to insure 100% of your prepaid, non-refundable trip costs.

 This information is time sensitive and may vary by policy.
 If you have questions about a specific policy, please contact us directly at 800-240-0369.
-Our customer service representatives are available 24/7 and are delighted to help.
+Our customer service representatives are available from 8am to 10pm ET, seven days a week, and are delighted to help.